Stanford-BioE80/Stanford-BioE80.github.io/_docs/w6preclass.md

 ### Case-1: Blinking Squares

-We've uploaded two [videos to Canvas]() of some blinking squares.
-Please see w6_preclass_video_1.mov, which shows 500 blinking squares.
+We've uploaded [two videos to Canvas](https://canvas.stanford.edu/courses/115648/files/folder/Supplementary%20material) of some blinking squares.
+Please see *w6_preclass_video_1.mov*, which shows 500 blinking squares.
 Each square is about 100μm x 100μm and there are 25 μm gaps between each square.
 Each square contains about 5,000 bacterial cells.

 NOTE: if you have a hard time finding or playing the video upload to Canvas, you can find it in [the original paper](https://www.nature.com/articles/nature10722) in the Supplementary Material (Sup Movie 1).
 You can also use the paper as a reference in answering the questions below.